cosmicavocado/card-game-api/README.md

 ## What We Learned

-- List data structure is immutable - had to use ArrayLists for deck
+- List data structure is immutable - had to use ArrayLists for deck.
-- @Transient annotation
+- @Transient annotation.
-    - We can track fields that are not persisted in the database using this annotations
+    - We can track fields that are not persisted in the database using this annotations.
-- Our understanding of endpoints has dramatically improved
+- Our understanding of endpoints has dramatically improved.
-- Better understanding of model and service layers
+- Better understanding of model and service layers.
-- Better understanding of ERDs
+- Better understanding of ERDs.
-- Git pull/branching
+- Git pull/branching.